 Crown Speed (RPM) Crown gear RPM in an Epicyclic Gear Train.
 With the Sun lubricant film thickness.

-(Pinion) mand Crown RPM known, the Planet RPM can be easily calculated, and relative speeds can be obtained for involved, most calculations are performed using iterative schemes such as Newton-Raphson, where first and second order derivatives are needed.
+(Pinion) mand Crown RPM known, the Planet RPM can be easily calculated, and relative speeds can be obtained for

 Number of Planets Number of planets in an Epicyclic Gear Train.